U.S. Africa Command is committed to ensuring personnel and families are aware of the latest news and guidance concerning the COVID-19 outbreak.

 As U.S. Africa Command continues to evaluate the situation, personnel may find the most up-to-date, U.S. Africa Command-specific information at AFRICOM Portal COVID-19 page - CAC-enabled for internal AFRICOM personnel only.
 Personnel should contact their supervisor for questions.
 Family members should visit the below links for the latest impacts to the military community.

-Health Protection Condition at RAF Molesworth is Bravo (+)
+Health Protection Condition at RAF Molesworth remains Bravo (+)

 Air Force Mask guidance: All individuals on Department of Air Force property, installations, and facilities are still required to wear cloth face coverings over their mouth and nose when they cannot maintain six feet of physical distance in public areas or work centers.

-The UK Government can and will fine you for breaking COVID-related laws (up to £3200), so please use caution and common sense in public.
+The fines for violating COVID-19 rules and restrictions has increased to £200 for a first offence, doubling for further breaches up to a maximum of £6,400 (£10,000 for groups of more than 30).
+The UK Government can and will fine you for breaking COVID-related laws, so please use caution and common sense in public.

 Per UK government guidance, as of July 10, 2020, you will not have to self-isolate when you arrive in England, if you:

-- Are travelling or returning from one of the countries listed on the current Travel Corridor Exemption list, found here: https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors
+• Are travelling or returning from one of the countries listed on the current Travel Corridor Exemption list

 Border travel: https://www.gov.uk/uk-border-control